-Further, based on management's evaluation, WPA with OPWP was considered as a lease within the context of IFRS 16 and has been classified as an finance lease since.
-The primary basis for this conclusion is because of the term of agreement is for the major part of the remaining economic life of the plant and the present value of minimum lease payments at inception amounts to substantially all of the fair value of the underlying asset.
+Further, based on management's evaluation, WPA with OPWP was considered as a lease within the context of IFRS 16 and has been classified as a finance lease.
+The primary basis for this conclusion is because of the term of agreement is for a major part of the remaining economic life of the plant and the present value of minimum lease payments at inception amounts to substantially all of the fair value of the underlying asset.

-(ii) Asset retirement obligation
+(2) Asset retirement obligation